oll-test-repos/openlawlibrary-law/README.md

 # openlawlibrary-law

-Authentication repository which contains references outer authentication repositories
+Authentication repository which contains references other authentication repositories